Independent Shakespeare Co.

-Independent Shakespeare Co. (commonly known as Indyshakes or ISC) is a nonprofit theatre company, based in Los Angeles.
-They most frequently stage theatrical productions of the works of William Shakespeare and other Elizabethan and Jacobean classics, in addition to modern classics and developing new devised, musical, and solo works.
+Independent Shakespeare Co. (commonly known as Indie Shakes or ISC) is a nonprofit theatre company, based in Los Angeles.
+They most frequently stage theatrical productions of the works of William Shakespeare and other Elizabethan and Jacobean classics during their Griffith Park Free Shakespeare Festival in the summers.
+The Shakespeare Festival performs in the Old L.A.
+Zoo, also known as the Griffith Park Zoo.

+Additionally, Indie Shakes produces modern classics and develops new devised, musical, and solo works year-round in their Studio theater space in Atwater Village, Los Angeles.

 The company is responsible for the Griffith Park Free Shakespeare Festival, which draws audiences of roughly 50,000 Angelenos in an average summer and is one of the most attended and notable Shakespeare in the Park Festivals in the United States.